Active vs passive pickups for acoustic guitar: Understanding the differences

 Active pickups are known for their high output and clarity, making them ideal for live performances and situations where cutting through the mix is essential.
 They often feature onboard EQ controls, allowing players to shape their tone to suit different musical styles and settings.

-Pros of Active Pickups:
+Pros of active pickups:

 1. High output and clarity